 your pupster can get a feel for how life was years ago.
 Your doggo won’t be the only creature around

-these parts.
-The farm is home to sheep, pigs, chickens, and horses.
+these parts as the farm is home to sheep, pigs, chickens, and horses.
 It also has

 a lovely garden area to check out.
 Two legged and four legged visitors can

 learn about the plants and garden techniques that were used around 1850.

 Your pup will love trotting along the park’s trails.
 The

 Plantation Trail is just a fourth of a mile.
 As your pal walks along the trail,

 they will see reconstructions of 19th century farm buildings like

 the ones that were around when Washington was a young boy.
 Unfurtunately, dogs

 are not allowed in the buildings, so leave your pal with another member of your